nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 Setup Syslog VM
 +++++++++++++++

 Setup this server as a syslog server.
-It can be EL7 or EL8.
+It can be EL8 or higher.
 Ensure that it is listening on port 514 UDP and TCP in the configuration and that those ports are open.

 .. note::